Your rights depend on whether your park home or static caravan is stationed on a protected or unprotected site.

 Your rights and obligations must be set out in a written statement that the site owner must give you at least 28 days before you sign your agreement, unless you ask them to give it to you at a later date.

 If you buy a new home in a park, or bring your own home onto the site, you can negotiate the terms of the agreement with the site owner.

-When you buy a second-hand home that's already on the site, you must stick with the agreement signed by the previous owner.
+When you buy a second-hand home that's already on the site, you have to comply with the agreement signed by the previous owner.

-Some of the terms of the agreement, known as implied terms, are laid down in law and can't be changed.
-These include:
+Some of the terms of the agreement are laid down in law and can't be changed.
+These are known as implied terms.

 - how the agreement can be ended, either by you or the site owner